 - water quality or nutrient reduction credits

-They are just like underground minerals or oil and gas deposits in that they can be ‘extracted’ from the land to offset development impacts.
-And they can boost land revenues to a surprising degree.
+Ecological assets are just like underground minerals or oil and gas deposits in that they can be ‘extracted’ from the land to offset development impacts.
+And they can boost land value to a surprising degree.

-If you haven’t thought about developing these natural resources you might be leaving money on the table.
+If you haven’t thought about inventorying these land based assets you might be leaving money on the table.

-Landowners may develop eco-assets while continuing many existing land management practices (such as grazing or selective timber harvesting).
+Landowners may develop eco-assets while continuing many existing land management practices, such as grazing, hunting or even selective timber harvesting in some areas.
 Conservation easements protect mitigation lands while allowing compatible uses for the long term.